 Entry-> Observer (Men and Women both can apply)

-A candidate applying for Short Service Commission officer post in Indian Navy Executive Branch should possesses Graduation with not less than 70% marks.
+A candidate applying for Short Service Commission officer post in Indian Navy Executive Branch should possesses Graduation with not less than 60% marks.
 Besides that he should have passed his intermediate (10+2) with Mathematics and Physics.
-If a candidate holds Commercial Pilot License then graduation with 60% marks will suffice to apply for these posts in Indian Navy Short Service Commission.
+If a candidate holds Commercial Pilot License must have valid and current CPL issued by DGCA.
 Find full details in www.nausena-bharti.nic.in.

-Application process: for candidates dreaming career in Indian Navy as an officer it is a nice job opportunity.
-After satisfying themselves with the requirements for this Short Service Commission as Pilot / Observer in Executive Branch course they can log on to www.nausena-bharti.nic.in to apply online on or before the closing date 18th October, 2013.
-After online registration take 2 print outs of system generated application forms and send 1 copy to “Post Box No. 02, Sarojini Nagar, New Delhi - 110 023” along with required copies of certificates and photos by the last date 27th October, 2013.
+For candidates dreaming career in Indian Navy as an officer it is a nice job opportunity.
+After satisfying themselves with the requirements for this Short Service Commission as Pilot / Observer in Executive Branch course they can log on to www.nausena-bharti.nic.in to apply online on or before the closing date 2nd October, 2015.
+After online registration take 2 print outs of system generated application forms and send 1 copy to “Post Box No. 02, Sarojini Nagar, New Delhi - 110 023” along with required copies of certificates and photos by the last date 12th October, 2015.